-Information about MBRRACE-UK for Health Service Users
+Information about MBRRACE-UK for Parents and Health Service Users

 Further information is available:

 - or by contacting the MBRRACE-UK office in Oxford: 01865 289715

 - all mothers in the UK who die during pregnancy or in the 12 months after giving birth and some mothers who experience a serious illnesses in pregnancy or soon after giving birth;